Raleigh's Premier Dog Training Company

 Professional trainers.
 Attentive friendly staff.

-When Colby is not training dogs, he will almost definitely be with his wife Andrea and three kids, Colton, Emelia, and Ellie.
+When he’s not working, Colby enjoys time with his wife Andrea and their three children: Colton, Emelia, and Ellie.

 Andrea is a Combat Veteran and a Lieutenant Colonel in the US Army.
 Andrea attained her undergraduate degree from Elon University where she played Division I Collegiate Soccer.
 She also holds a graduate degree from Colorado Tech University and is a graduate of The Army Command and General Staff College.
 Andrea is a certified trainer, and while she is well qualified to train dogs, she spends most of her time training three awesome kids and Colby at times too.